MICHEL MARTIN, HOST:

 MARTIN: ...Conference Finals was one of the best games ever.
 It was certainly the best game of the series, in my humble opinion.
 But I think that one of the things that just irritates me is that this is supposed to be a society where people own their own labor.
 He chose to take his labor under - using his - which he had every right to do.

 BLACKISTONE: Of course.

-MARTIN: ...to a place where he could, and he in fact, took less money to play with people that he wanted to play with...
+MARTIN: ...to a place where he could - and in fact, took less money to play with people that he wanted to play with...

-MARTIN: ...because he thought that that would he would enjoy it more for whatever reason.
-And I just think, I just get irritated with people hating on him because he did when he has a right to do.
-I mean, you know, if any other corporate entity, you know, moves to a different, you know, state, you know, because for whatever think the conditions are better, people don't like spend the rest of their lives hating them.
-Unless, of course, it's the Cleveland Browns, I'm sorry, but...
+MARTIN: ...because he thought that that would - he would enjoy it more, for whatever reason.
+And I just think - I just get irritated with people hating on him because he did what he has a right to do.
+I mean, you know, if any other corporate entity, you know, moves to a different, you know, state, you know, because for whatever - think the conditions are better - people don't like spending the rest of their lives hating them - unless, of course, it's the Cleveland Browns.
+I'm sorry, but...

 IFTIKHAR: Michel?
 Michel?

 MARTIN: Go ahead, Arsalan.

 IFTIKHAR: There's nobody here that would deny the fact that he had every right to go to Miami.
 But, you know, with the debacle of the decision, then the stupid pep rally that they had, where he said not one, not two...